 Transportation Planning - A significant benefit of participation in the regional transportation planning process is the ability of member entities to access federal transportation funds for pennies on the dollar.
 Norman has long served as the cornerstone for the required local participation in the regional transportation planning process.
-The City's active membership on committees, assistance with defining needs within the City and the region have helped support the federally certified Oklahoma City Area Regional Transportation Study (OCARTS) area planning process since its inception 47 years ago.
+The City's active membership on committees, assistance with defining needs within the City and the region have helped support the federally certified Oklahoma City Area Regional Transportation Study (OCARTS) area planning process since its inception 48 years ago.

 Norman receives funding through ACOG for arterial street improvement projects, traffic signal improvements and sidewalk construction through the Surface Transportation Program Urbanized Area (STP-UZA) funds.
-The STP-UZA (and safety) funds estimated to be available to the City in FY13 was \$6,545,216.
+The STP-UZA funds estimated to be available to Norman in FY14 was \$731,200.

-In FY2014, ACOG will continue working on the regional Commuter Corridors Study.
-The study will look at transit capacity in three corridors in the region, including a southern corridor that would examine connections between Norman and Oklahoma City.
-This study will also re-engage the next phase of the Regional Transit Dialogue, which is a vision for regional transit in Central Oklahoma.
+In FY2014, ACOG continued working on the regional Commuter Corridors Study, which will be completed in the coming months.
+The study is looking at transit capacity in three corridors in the region, including a southern corridor that would examine connections between Norman and Oklahoma City.
+This study was part of the Regional Transit Dialogue, which is a vision for regional transit in Central Oklahoma.
+ACOG will continue a cooperative relationship with Norman towards establishment of a Regional Transit Authority to further these study efforts.

-For FY2014, the City of Norman's Transportation dues is \$12,622.
+For FY2015, the City of Norman's Transportation dues amount is \$13,000.
 The return on investment to the city in this category alone is substantial.